CS-433/ml-project-2-brainwavebrigade/README.md

 ### Repo architecture

 #### Run.ipynb
-Training of our best model.
+Training of a model for one movie and its corresponding fMRI.

 #### model.py
 It contains all the functions related to the model, its training, and its validationEncoder and model training functions.